What Can Measurements of System 1 Predict?

 So how can we, as researchers, avoid making a costly mistake?

 “A best practice in consumer insights research is to incorporate both advanced System 2 measurement techniques (think choice based conjoint and MaxDiff trade-off type exercises rather than Likert-scale based purchase likelihood questions) and true System 1 techniques that isolate the non-conscious (think affective priming and response time, not merely measuring the amount of time it takes to answer a conscious question).
-When we use the best methods for assessing conscious reflection, and the best methods for isolating non-conscious processing, we have the most robust data on how the human mind is processing stimuli to arrive at behavioral decision.”
+When we use the best methods for assessing conscious reflection, and the best methods for isolating non-conscious processing, we have the most robust data on how the human mind is processing stimuli to arrive at a behavioral decision.”

 How do we combine those two data sets?